Volume 16, Issue 2 (5-2025) Res Anim Prod 2025, 16(2): 138-145 | Back to browse issues page

 XML Persian Abstract Print

-Introduction and Objective: Clostridium novyi type B bacteria cause infectious gangrene in the liver (black disease) of sheep and goats.
+Background: Clostridium novyi type B bacteria cause infectious gangrene in the liver (black disease) of sheep and goats.
 This bacterium produces a cytotoxin called alpha toxin.
 The spores of this bacterium enter the body of the animal through the digestive system and penetrate the liver.
 If the necessary conditions for bacterial growth are provided, including hypoxia and liver damage, such as the migration of parasite larvae, latent spores are activated, multiply, and secrete alpha and beta toxins.
 These toxins spread from the affected areas of the liver, are absorbed into the bloodstream, enter the vital organs of the body, and eventually lead to the death of the animal.
 Infectious gangrene in the liver is associated with economic losses, including the costs of sheep deaths, depreciation of affected farms, and health problems of infected carcasses.
-It is time-consuming to diagnose and isolate the cause of the disease with conventional methods, so there is a need for a simple and fast method to isolate and diagnose C. novyi.
-Therefore, this study was conducted with the aim of molecular identification of alpha toxin in Iranian isolates of C. novyi from sheep liver.
+It is time-consuming to diagnose and isolate the cause of the disease with conventional methods; thus, there is a need for a simple and fast method to isolate and diagnose C. novyi.
+Therefore, this study was conducted for the molecular identification of alpha toxin in Iranian isolates of C. novyi from sheep liver.

 Isolates in which the alpha toxin gene of Clostridium difficile was detected were amplified based on the 16S rDNA sequence using specific primers.
 To isolate bacteria, positive samples were cultured in liver broth and placed under anaerobic conditions.
-To destroy the non-spored bacteria (cleaning bacteria), the medium was heated at 100°C for 10 min.
-Then, the extract was cultured on blood agar medium, and the hemolytic colonies were cultured in rich fermenter medium to increase growth and toxin production.
-Bacteria were evaluated using Gram staining to control gram-positive and gram-negative bacteria and malachite green staining to determine the shape and type of spores.
-The alpha toxin gene was sequenced in the positive isolates, and the nucleotide sequences of the alpha toxin gene in these isolates were compared with the equivalent sequences of isolates and vaccine strains that were previously sequenced and registered in the GenBank.
+To destroy non-spored bacteria (cleaning bacteria), the medium was heated at 100 °C for 10 min.
+Then, the extract was cultured on a blood agar medium, and the hemolytic colonies were cultured in a rich fermenter medium to increase growth and toxin production.
+Bacteria were evaluated using Gram staining to control Gram-positive and Gram-negative bacteria and by malachite green staining to determine the shape and type of spores.
+The alpha toxin gene was sequenced in positive isolates, and the nucleotide sequences of the alpha toxin gene in these isolates were compared with the equivalent sequences of isolates and vaccine strains that were previously sequenced and registered in GenBank.

 Type of Study: Research | Subject: دامپزشکی